ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 ##### Function naming

-`[<lernact-rd>]`The discourse about naming functions has the intensity of religious fervor, so we are only going to mention two very popular styles that we have already used:
+`[<lernact-rd>]`The debate about over functions has reached the intensity of religious fervor, so we are only going to mention two very popular styles that we have already used:
 1. `[<cept>]`_Camel case_ capitalizes every word in the function name except the first one (e.g. `frequencyBars` and `freqBars`).
 2. `[<cept>]`_Snake case_ is all lower-case and divides the words in the function name with underscores (e.g. `bouncing_marbles`).